democratizingdata/democratizingdata-ml-algorithms/README.md

 `pip install git+https://github.com/DemocratizingData/democratizingdata-ml-algorithms.git`

-By default this installs only the minimum dependencies.
+By default, this installs only the minimum dependencies.
 Each model may have its own additionally required dependencies.
 To install the dependencies for a model look for the extras in `setup.py`.
-For example to install the extras for `kaggle_model2` run:
+For example, to install the extras for `kaggle_model2` run:

 `python -m pip install "git+https://github.com/DemocratizingData/democratizingdata-ml-algorithms.git#egg=democratizing_data_ml_algorithms[kaggle_model2]"`